edinburgh-napier/set09121/lectures/lecture1.md

 # Work Plan

-- We know every lecturer says it, but if you took Programming Fundamentals, Computer Graphics, or Physics, you will know we mean it.
 - You __**WILL**__ have to work around 14 hours per week on the module.
     - 4 hours of contact (lectures and practicals).
     - 10 hours of self-study.